Dead Simple Python (12 Part Series)

 venv to the

 .gitignore.
-You, or someone else, will probably going to stick the virtual environment in your repository directory, so this just helps prevent some accidental commits.
+You, or someone else, is probably going to stick the virtual environment in your repository directory, so this just helps prevent some accidental commits.

 Some of my Python developer friends on Freenode IRC, as well as folks in the comments, pointed out a few extra tricks that will be helpful to virtual environment users.